Modular binary octahedral symmetry for flavor structure of Standard Model: Fermion models based on modular symmetry

 \subsection{Fermion models}

-In section~\ref{sec:Dirac_fermion} and section~\ref{sec:Majorana_fermion}, we have systematically discussed the assignments and the resulting mass matrices of Dirac and Majorana fermions.
+In section~\ref{sec:Dirac_fermion} and section~\ref{sec:Majorana_fermion}, we have discussed the assignments and the resulting mass matrices of Dirac fermions and Majorana neutrinos.
 All independent pairs of the representations of Dirac fermions $(\rho_{\psi^{c}},\rho_{\psi})$ and the corresponding sub-matrices of Dirac fermion mass matrix are presented in table~\ref{tab:fermion_submatrix}.
-The Majorana fermion mass matrix can also be obtained from table~\ref{tab:fermion_submatrix} by demanding $\rho_{\psi}=\rho_{\psi^{c}}$ and dropping the anti-symmetric terms.
+The Majorana neutrinos mass matrix can also be obtained from table~\ref{tab:fermion_submatrix} by demanding $\rho_{\psi}=\rho_{\psi^{c}}$ and dropping the anti-symmetric terms.
 In concrete fermion models, once the assignments of representations and modular weights of fermions are fixed, we can easily read out the explicit form of fermion mass matrices from table~\ref{tab:fermion_submatrix}.
-Generally, the modular weights of the left-handed and right-handed fermions are arbitrary integers.
+Generally, the modular weights of the LH and RH fermions are arbitrary integers.
 As mentioned in section~\ref{sec:Dirac_fermion}, we will be concerned with the modular forms up to weight 6.
 As a result, for Dirac fermions, the modular weights $k_{\psi}$ and $k_{\psi^{c}}$ should satisfy $k_{\psi}+k_{\psi^{c}}\leq 6$ and for Majorana neutrinos $2k_{L}\leq 6$ or $2k_{N^{c}}\leq 6$.
-The higher weight modular forms can be discussed in a similar way, and the higher weight modular forms generally contain more modular multiplets which lead more Yukawa coupling constants.
+The higher weight modular forms can be discussed in a similar way, and the higher weight modular forms generally contain more modular multiplets which lead to more Yukawa coupling constants.

 In the following, we are interested in those fermion models which are, in some sense, predictive.
 In lepton and quark sectors, there are $9$ and $10$ experimentally-measured observables respectively,